-The agenda of all Board of Directors' meetings shall contain the time of the meeting, and as required by the Ralph M. Brown Act, a brief general description of each item of business to be transacted or discussed at the meeting, including items to be discussed in closed session.
+The agenda of all Board of Director's meetings shall contain the time of the meeting and as described in the Ralph M. Brown Act a brief general description of each item of business to be transacted or discussed at the meeting, including items to be discussed in closed session.